-Other than the special dividend of \$873.00 per share (amount reflects PharmAthene's 1-for-10 reverse stock split effected immediately prior to the Mergers and our 1-for-30 reverse stock split effected in September 2018) paid by PharmAthene on February 3, 2017, we have never declared or paid any cash dividends on our capital stock.
+Other than the special dividend immediately prior to the Mergers, we have never declared or paid any cash dividends on our capital stock.
 We intend to retain future earnings, if any, to finance the operation and expansion of our business and do not expect to pay any cash dividends in the foreseeable future.
 Any future determination related to our dividend policy will be made at the discretion of our board of directors after considering our financial condition, results of operations, capital requirements, business prospects and other factors the board of directors deems relevant, and subject to the restrictions contained in any future financing instruments.